misha-kurtz/Reverse-Engineering/README.md

 # Project Objective
 - A retrieval-augmented malware reverse-engineering assistant that combines static and dynamic artifacts to improve semantic recovery from binaries.
-- Generates: a high-level, semantically enriched reconstruction of malicious program components that is more understandable and more actionable for reverse engineers than baseline decompiler output.
+- Generates high-level, semantically enriched reconstruction of malicious program components that is more understandable and more actionable for reverse engineers than baseline decompiler output.

 ### Malware Behavior Classes